Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 The close relationship between equations (\ref{leap.qdirac.wave.eq}) and (\ref{qgeometric.wave.eq}) suggests that equation (\ref{leap.qdirac.wave.eq}) might be a direct result of generalizing the theory of reference \cite{rankin.caqg} from the complex numbers to the quaternions.
 If equations (\ref{leap.qdirac.wave.eq}) and (\ref{linear.change}) remain true in that generalization, that would imply that the scalar curvature $ B $ is fully quaternionic instead of simply being complex valued as in section \ref{projections}.

-Now in fact, it is possible to generalize reference \cite{rankin.caqg} from complex numbers to quaternions, but equation (\ref{leap.qdirac.wave.eq}) is not an immediate result.
-Rather, the non-commutativity in the generalized structure produces a more complicated generalization of equation (\ref{def.identity}) as well as other complications not seen in the earlier work.
-The negative implication of this is that the Dirac Equation itself fits more naturally into the complex plane than it fits into the extended quaternions.
-Primarily to illustrate just this point, this appendix will briefly sketch a direct extension of the model of reference \cite{rankin.caqg} to quaternionic gauge transformations instead of complex ones.
+Now in fact, it is possible to generalize reference \cite{rankin.caqg} from complex numbers to quaternions, but equations (\ref{linear.change}) and (\ref{leap.qdirac.wave.eq}) also generalize when this is done.
+Basically, non-commutativity in the generalized structure produces a more complicated generalization of equation (\ref{def.identity}) as well as other complications not seen in the earlier work.
+However if some amount of Weyl's nonmetricity\cite{weyl.stm,eddington.mtr} is mixed with the torsion of the model of reference \cite{rankin.caqg}, the generalization of equation (\ref{def.identity}) will give the second order, quaternionic Dirac Equation in $ \psi $.
+The generalization of equation (\ref{linear.change}) introduces an auxiliary wavefunction $ \chi $ defined by a first order partial differential equation in $ \chi $ and $ \psi $.
+The integrability conditions for that equation impose conditions upon $ \psi $, although these conditions still allow solutions to exist, some of which will be examined.